algenty/flowcharting-repository/SETUP.md

 ### Rules
 In this tab, define [rules to mapping metrics](./MAPPING.md) with thresholds on object of graph for :
   * Colorize
-  * Change text to display values or others
+  * Change value of text to display metrics.
-  * Open new windows/url with link option
+  * Add link according to state with params